 An essential factor in implementing CSR is the involvement and role model function played by the management and business owners.
 CSR should influence every area of a business and its strategies and form a key component of corporate culture.
 Exercising CSR also brings benefits for example when participating in public tenders or using Swiss Export Risk Insurance services.

-The OECD Guidelines for Multinational Enterprises represent the most comprehensive multilateral code of conduct for ensuring responsible business conduct.
+The OECD Guidelines for Multinational Enterprises on Responsible Business Conduct represent the most comprehensive multilateral code of conduct for ensuring responsible business conduct.
 They are directed towards all companies that operate on an international scale – from small businesses to large corporations.
 By publishing a guidance, SECO and the Global Compact Network Switzerland support enterprises with the implementation of the OECD Guidelines.
 This guidance contains helpful information on the implementation of CSR principles and uses case studies to illustrate how the principles are applied in practice.
-The guidance also includes a self-test (PDF, 66 kB, 04.12.2019) that allows you to evaluate the individual strengths and risks at your enterprise as they relate to CSR.
+The guidance also includes a self-test (PDF, 66 kB, 04.12.2019) and RBC Compass that allows you to evaluate the individual strengths and risks at your enterprise as they relate to CSR.

 Due Diligence procedure